 Deduplication

-The default for dedup is 100M, since most computer systems will have this much RAM available.
-You might want dedup disabled for some backups and enable it for others, even within the same -c backup directory.
-If you have data that will not benefit much from dedup, for example, a large collection of images with no duplicates, use -D0 to disable dedup.
+The default for dedup-mem is 100M, since most computer systems will have this much RAM available.
+You might want dedup disabled for some backups and enabled for others, even within the same -c backup directory.
+If you have data that will not benefit from dedup, for example, a large collection of images with no duplicates, use -D0 to disable dedup.
+If data is saved with dedup turned off, that data will never be used in the future for dedup.

 Block Size